EU policy towards science and technology

 As part of the European Commission's broad strategy to address the Lisbon and Barcelona goals, an independent High Level Group on Increasing Human Resources for Science and Technology in Europe, chaired by Prof. José Mariano Gago, analysed the current European situation and undertook an extensive consultation process with many relevant stakeholders in Europe as well as with the EC and with national governments.

 The findings of the HLG show that the Lisbon and Barcelona targets will not be attainable without deliberate and sustained positive action.

-Read more on the European Commission's 'website.
+Read more on the European Commission's 'Increasing human resources for science and technology in Europe' website.